 Let to buy

-If you want to move house but you’re struggling to sell your current home or your property has dropped in value, let to buy is something you may want to consider.
+If you want to move house but you’re struggling to sell your current home or your property has dropped in value, let to buy is something you may want to consider, view our let to buy step-by-step guide.
 Letting out your property could allow you to move into a new home without feeling pressure to sell in a rush and potentially at a loss.

 How does let to buy work?